 The following programs are available statewide to Wyoming residents.

 WCDA First-Time Home Buyer

-The WCDA First-Time Home Buyer program offers 30-year financing with low fixed interest rates, and may be combined with WCDA Home Stretch down payment assistance.
-Eligible participants must meet the first-time home buyer requirement, adhere to purchase price and income limits, and meet other specified criteria.
-See website for additional details and to learn how to apply.
+The WCDA First-Time Home Buyer program offers 30-year financing with low fixed interest rates and may be combined with WCDA Home Stretch down payment assistance.
+Eligible participants must meet the first-time homebuyer requirement, adhere to purchase price and income limits, and meet other specified criteria.
+See the website for additional details and to learn how to apply.

 WCDA Spruce Up Program

 First-time homebuyers whose new residence is in need of minor remodeling, repairs, or replacements may take advantage of the WCDA Spruce Up Program.
 This program combines funding for both the purchase amount and home rehabilitation and necessary accommodations into one loan; this streamlines the financing process and incurs fewer closing costs.
 Eligible borrowers must meet all WCDA First Time Homebuyer program requirements.
 See the website for more information.